Da Vinci - Coverage Requirements Discovery

 SMART on FHIR Hook Invocation

-The solution to this need to perform coverage discovery “any time” is the use of a SMART on FHIR app.
-Many CRD Clients already support SMART on FHIR.
-That standard allows independently developed applications to be launched from within the CRD Client (possibly within the user interface) and to interact with its data.
-Clients may choose to use SMART on FHIR apps to invoke coverage requirements discovery from CRD Servers for “what-if” scenarios, using a CRD Client’s existing SMART on FHIR interface.
+The solution to this need to perform coverage discovery at any time is the use of a SMART on FHIR app.
+Many CRD clients already support SMART on FHIR.
+That standard allows independently-developed applications to be launched from within the CRD client (possibly within the user interface) and to interact with its data.
+Clients may choose to use SMART on FHIR apps to invoke coverage requirements discovery from CRD servers for "what if" scenarios, using a CRD client's existing SMART on FHIR interface.
 Alternatively, they can develop such functionality internally.

 NOTES:

-• Exploration of “what-if” scenarios using the app is intended to work for all the hooks.
-This might be accomplished using separate SMART apps for different types of orders/processes (e.g. distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify the scenario they are interested in exploring prior to invoking the hook.
+• Exploration of "what if" scenarios using the app is intended to work for all the hooks.
+This might be accomplished using separate SMART apps for different types of orders or processes (e.g., distinct what if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments) or a single SMART app that prompts the user to identify the scenario they are interested in exploring prior to invoking the hook.

-• The app/CRD client MAY choose to use configuration options to control what types of cares are of interest
+• The app/CRD client MAY choose to use configuration options to control what types of calls are available.

-In the specific case of order-based hooks, “What if” SHOULD use the Order Sign hook, but SHALL use the configuration option that prevents the return of an unsolicited determination and MAY use configuration options to prevent the return of other irrelevant types of cards (e.g. duplicate therapy, etc.)
+In the specific case of order-based hooks, "what if" SHOULD use the Order Sign hook, but SHALL use the configuration option that prevents the return of an unsolicited determination and MAY use configuration options to prevent the return of other irrelevant types of cards (e.g., duplicate therapy).

 Additional Considerations

-1. When CRD clients pass resources to a CRD as part of context, the resources SHALL have an id and that id SHALL be usable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
-This does not mean that the ids passed to CRD must persist, but rather that the CRD client must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
+1. When CRD clients pass resources to a CRD server as part of context, the resources SHALL have an ID and that ID SHALL be usable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps.
+This does not mean that the IDs passed to CRD server must persist, but rather that the CRD client must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
 This also means that CRD clients will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.

-1. CRD Clients that fire CDS hooks multiple times during the creation/editing/review phase are responsible for managing the resulting cards and determining what to display to the user.
-CRD Clients SHOULD ensure that multiple cards with the same “advice” are handled in a way that will not create a burden on the user.
+3. CRD clients that invoke CDS hooks multiple times during the creation, editing, and review phase are responsible for managing the resulting cards and determining what to display to the user.
+CRD clients SHOULD ensure that multiple cards with the same advice are handled in a way that will not create a burden on the user.

-2. Most implementation guides provide JSON, XML and Turtle representations of artifacts.
+4. Most implementation guides provide JSON, XML, and Turtle representations of artifacts.
 However, because this guide is primarily using CDS Hooks (which only supports JSON) and SMART on FHIR (which primarily uses JSON), this implementation guide only publishes the JSON version of artifacts.

-3. The examples in this guide use whitespace for readability.
-Conformance systems SHOULD omit non-significant whitespace for performance reasons.
+5. The examples in this guide use whitespace for readability.
+Conformant systems SHOULD omit non-significant whitespace for performance reasons.